code-not-found/code-not-found.github.io/_posts/cxf/2014-09-21-jaxws-cxf-log-request-response-soap-messages-logback.md

     <img src="{{ site.url }}/assets/images/posts/cxf/cxf-logging-using-logback.png" alt="cxf logging using logback">
 </figure>

 The below Maven POM file contains the needed dependencies for the SLF4 bridge (`jcl-over-slf4j`) and Logback (`logback-classic`).
-In addition it contains all other needed dependencies and plugins needed in order to run the example.
+In addition, it contains all other needed dependencies and plugins needed in order to run the example.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>